agnesbn/LANG_assignment5/README.md

 ## 1. Contribution
 This final project was not made in collaboration with others from the course.
 I did, however, find a lot of inspiration for how to work with the data from [this Kaggle notebook](https://www.kaggle.com/code/dariussingh/nlp-dl-language-identification).

+As mentioned in LANG_assignment4, the [`save_history()`](https://github.com/agnesbn/LANG_assignment5/blob/e0608bfa93e6d0e7654817bd1bce0d4c5dfa2473/src/language_classification.py#L100) function was inspired by one provided to us by Ross during the course.

+The data comes from [Kaggle](https://www.kaggle.com/datasets/zarajamshaid/language-identification-datasst).
+The data is comprised of 22

+The data is a selection [WiLI-2018](https://www.kaggle.com/datasets/zarajamshaid/language-identification-datasst), the Wikipedia language identification benchmark dataset, and contains 235000 paragraphs of 235 languages.
+Each language in this dataset contains 1000 rows/paragraphs.

+After data selection and preprocessing I used the 22 selective languages from the original dataset Which Includes following Languages

 ## 2. Methods
 Using the data, I wish to perform two tasks.
-First, I train a neural network model to do language classification.
-Second, I load the model that has been trained and use to do classification on completely new and unseen data.
-Thus, the order that the code is run is important – first, the
+Firstly, I train a neural network model to do language classification based on the data and secondly, I load the trained model and use it to do classification on completely new and unseen data.
+Thus, the order that the code is run is important – first, run the `language_classification.py` script and make sure the model is saved in `utils` and then run `language_prediction.py`.

 ### Train language classification model
+The [`language_classification.py`](https://github.com/agnesbn/LANG_assignment5/blob/main/src/language_classification.py) script loads and reads the input CSV.
+Before training the model, a number of clean-up functions are run: duplicate sentences are removed, nonalphanumeric characters are removed, the text is tokenised, and characters are lowered.
+To get an overview of the data after these transformations, a plot of the number of texts per language is saved.

+Then, the target labels are encoded using ´LabelEncoder()` and the texts are vectorised using `CountVectorizer()`.
+Now, a train/test split is performed and the data is converted into `NumPy` arrays.
+An `EarlyStopping()` parameter is configured, so that the model will stop training, if the given metric does not improve for a given number of epochs.
+Now, the model is created, compiled and trained.
+The test data is predicted using the model and the results are saved in the form of a confusion matrix, a history plot, and a classification report.
+The trained model itself is also saved as a `H5`-file, so that it can be loaded and used for classification.

 ### Perform language prediction
 I tested the prediction on 4-5 lines of text from wikipedia articles in the given languages.